 And because it’s free to open your shop, it couldn’t be more affordable to get started.
 You only pay small fees when listing an item and after an item sells.

-Whether you decide to turn a thrift store hobby into a vintage boutique or opt to sell art supplies to crafters around the world, there are some things to remember about starting a retail business with Etsy.
+Whether you decide to turn a thrift store hobby into a vintage boutique or opt to sell art supplies to crafters worldwide, there are some things to remember about starting a retail business with Etsy.

 And when it comes to listing your products for sale, remember to take great pictures and keyword optimize your listings!
 Etsy is very keyword-driven.
 Potential customers will search for what they’re looking for, and Etsy may or may not display your products in search results depending on how well your storefront and listings match a query.
-The better optimized your listings are, the more ‘foot traffic’ your storefront will receive.
+The better you optimize your listings, the more ‘foot traffic’ your storefront will receive.

 4. Social Selling